-When it comes to filing for long term disability (LTD) benefits, many people assume that a medical diagnosis is the golden ticket to approval.
-While a diagnosis is an essential part of the process, it is by no means the only criterion that insurers or adjudicators consider.
-Understanding the nuanced difference between diagnosis and functional impairment can significantly impact the outcome of your LTD claim.
+When it comes to filing for long-term disability (LTD) benefits, many people assume that a medical diagnosis is the golden ticket to approval.
+While a diagnosis is an essential part of the process, it is not the only criterion that insurers or adjudicators consider.
+Understanding the nuanced differences between diagnosis and functional impairment can significantly impact the outcome of your LTD claim.

 The diagnosis is the starting point in any disability claim.
 When a medical professional identifies a specific condition or illness you have, it sets the stage for determining how that condition might limit your abilities.
 Diagnoses are based on a comprehensive review of symptoms, medical history, and diagnostic tests, often involving imaging studies, lab tests, or other evaluations.